maxplanck-ie/sc-VirusScan/docs/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. **samplesheet** : The pipeline requires a ``samplesheet.tsv`` file to initiate the analysis.
 The samplesheet is a tab seperated file (TSV) acts as blueprint schema for analysis.
 Depending on the mode of pipeline, there are two reprensatative schema of samplesheet file.
 The provided samplesheet file will be then used to download the files from SRA database or Synapse AD Knowledge Portal and perform subsequent analysis on it.

-   i. **SRA mode (sra)**: For running the pipeline in SRA mode, the user needs to provide a list of SRA Ids as shown in the example below.
+   i. **SRA mode (SRA)**: For running the pipeline in SRA mode, the user needs to provide a list of SRA Ids as shown in the example below.
 This file is further used to download the files from SRA database and perform analysis on it.

    .. code-block:: bash